candrasc/DodgeTheEnemy-rl-game/README.md

 A lot of the work getting the RL agent to work is found in the StateTranslator class.
 This takes the positions returned by the environment at each step, and transforms them into rich features for the agent to learn at a much faster rate.

-## Try it out yourself
-1) Edit the game config to have your desired params such as range of: enemy velocities, num enemies, enemy size (and the same for rewards to collect)
-2) Run "main_rl.py" from the console and you can watch the AI play the game!
-Feel free to try and load different models I have trained and saved with various results in the 4) 3) rl_agent/previously_trained_agents directory
-4) To restart the game in the same environment, double tap "space".
-To restart in a new random environment, double tap "q"

-If you want to play the game yourself, just run "main.py"